[Virtual Event] The AI Readiness gap: Where infrastructure teams are getting AI wrong

 Ansible operates using an agentless architecture, connecting to target nodes over standard protocols like SSH.
 This design simplifies deployment, as no additional software needs to be installed on managed nodes.
 Ansible executes tasks by pushing small programs called modules to the nodes, which are executed and then removed after completion.

-Jenkins is based on a server-agent architecture.
-The server node orchestrates tasks and distributes workloads to agent nodes, which can be configured on various machines.
-Agents execute the tasks assigned by the master, such as building code or running tests.
-This setup allows for scalable and distributed build environments, simultaneously accommodating multiple projects and pipelines.
+Jenkins uses a controller-agent architecture.
+The controller orchestrates tasks and distributes workloads to agent nodes, which can run on various machines.
+Agents execute the tasks assigned by the controller, such as building code or running tests.

 3. Configuration language

-Ansible uses YAML, while Jenkins primarily uses Groovy-based scripting for pipeline automation.
+Ansible uses YAML, whereas Jenkins primarily uses Groovy-based scripting for pipeline automation.

 Ansible relies on declarative YAML-based playbooks, which define infrastructure and configuration tasks in a human-readable format.
 This makes it easier for beginners to understand and implement automation workflows.